familyfriendlymikey/wash-md/README.md

 # watch-md

 A live updating markdown viewer that:
+- Uses Github's attractive markdown css.
+- Renders whatever markdown file, recursing subdirectories, that was most recently edited.
+- Is written in ~40 lines of Imba.
 - Doesn't refresh the browser.
-- Written in ~50 lines of Imba.
-- Uses Github's attractive markdown css.

 ## Installation
 I don't want to upload this to any package managers.